sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 </figure>

 Taking these one at a time, here's how to filter out irrelevant data from the response.
-We use `.grep()` to check the `show` property in our source data, so that it returns an array with only the objects where `show` is set to true.
+We use `.grep()` to check the `show` property in our source data, so that it returns an array with only the objects where `show` is set to `true`.

 ``` {.javascript .numberLines}
 $.grep(